eldams/mXS/README.md

 ## Use it quickly with docker

-If you have docker install, it is very easy to use:
+If you have docker installed, it is very easy to use:

 ```bash
 echo "Un test avec François Hollande en visite à Toulouse." | docker run -i guillaumeleclerc/mxs